onqtam/headjack/docs/why/10_COOPERATION.md

 > "Competition has been shown to be useful up to a certain point and no further, but cooperation, which is the thing we must strive for today, begins where competition leaves off." - [Franklin D. Roosevelt](https://www.goodreads.com/quotes/423760-competition-has-been-shown-to-be-useful-up-to-a)

+> "In the end, the aggressors always destroy themselves, making way for others who know how to cooperate and get along.
+Life is much less a competitive struggle for survival than a triumph of cooperation and creativity." - [Fritjof Capra](https://www.azquotes.com/quote/673791)

 What Game Theory Reveals About Life, The Universe, and Everything https://www.youtube.com/watch?v=mScpHTIi-kM